Reading for pleasure

 We've curated some reading lists of our top picks for fiction:

 - fantasy, science fiction and horror

-Our click-and-collect service currently replaces browsing.
-Use library search or our reading lists to choose an item, then request to collect it from the campus of your choice.
+Use library search or our reading lists to choose an item, and request to collect it from the campus of your choice.

 Where to find our collection

 - Frenchay - Fiction and DVDs can be found on Level 5.
 Fiction is located in the 800s, and for DVDs you can find films at 791.43, TV at 791.45 and documentaries at 791.435.

 - Glenside - The ground floor of Glenside Library has a fiction and wellbeing collection located near the water fountain.

 - Bower Ashton (City Campus) - Our Arts Library at Bower Ashton has DVDs you can borrow and hosts a collection of poetry from Black poets: poetry list